jfcloutier/karma_system/design_notes/experiencing.md

 A CA will not instantiate all possible synthetic experiences it can all at once, only a few to reduce drain on fullness.
 This relates to attention.

-Indirect experiences of no use to parent CAs are eventually dropped, freeing resources for holding other experiences.
+Synthetic experiences of no use to parent CAs are eventually dropped, freeing resources for holding other experiences.

 If a parent CA predicts an experience the child CA does not hold (and is possibly not yet in its experiences domain), the child CA will attempt to synthesize it (since it matters), potentially at the expense of another, less useful, experience.